 Applicants with Certain Medical Conditions

 An applicant may qualify for a waiver of the fingerprint requirement if the applicant is unable to provide fingerprints because of a medical condition, to include birth defects, physical deformities, skin conditions, and psychiatric conditions.
 Only certain USCIS officers are authorized to grant a fingerprint waiver.
-See forthcoming Volume 1, General Policies and Procedures, for specific guidance on fingerprint requirements and waivers and other security checks.

 An officer responsible for overseeing applicant fingerprinting may grant the waiver in the following situations:

 The officer has met with the applicant in person;

 The officer or authorized technician has attempted to fingerprint the applicant; and

 The officer determines that the applicant is unable to be fingerprinted at all or is unable to provide a single legible fingerprint.

 An applicant who is granted a fingerprint waiver must bring local police clearance letters covering the relevant period of good moral character to his or her naturalization interview.
 All clearance letters become part of the record.
 In cases where the applicant is granted a fingerprint waiver or has two unclassifiable fingerprint results, the officer must take a sworn statement from the applicant covering the period of good moral character.